 Waltons New School of Music

-John founded Waltons New School of Music with his wife Aideen Walton in September 1994.
-Coming from a musical family (his mother was a concert pianist and his grandfather and great-grandfather were both composers), his main instrument is viola, but although ‘classically’ trained he has always felt that different music genres have much to offer each other.
+John founded Waltons New School of Music together with his wife Aideen Walton in September 1994.
+He comes from a musical family; his mother was a concert pianist and his grandfather and great-grandfather were both composers.
+John received his BA from Harvard University and an MPhil from Trinity College Dublin.
+Although ‘classically’ trained (his main instrument is viola), he has always felt that different music genres have much to offer each other.
 For this reason, the New School’s approach embraces musical diversity, and students are encouraged to engage with music genres outside their main focus.
-John also directs the Waltons World Masters Series and Waltons Music for Schools Competition.
+John also founded and directs the Waltons World Masters Series and the Waltons Music for Schools Competition.

 Read a profile of John in the Sunday Tribune.

 Dave hails from south Dublin, but his musical pursuits have led him far and wide.
 He holds a BMus degree from Berklee College of Music in Boston, where he studied with such world-renowned musicians and composers as John Lockwood and Joseph Smith, and also holds a diploma in Jazz Performance from the Guildhall School of Music in London.
 Dave has performed and recorded with a vast and varied array of artists.
 He has completed two successful European tours with Gavin Friday and has also performed with Sinéad O’Connor, Sarah Brightman, Jeff Ramsey (Al Jarreau Group), Dick Evans (formerly of the Virgin Prunes), Sarah Brindell, Honor Heffernan, the Young European Strings, Stambandet (a Scandinavian folk group) and many more.
 He was one of the founding members of the established New England jazz ensemble 3D4tet, and he has had many successful international tours including the Balkans, where he led his own jazz quartet and brought together top jazz musicians from Macedonia, Croatia and Serbia.
 Dave has performed widely in Ireland, and he was chosen to represent Ireland at the IASJ (International Association of Schools of Jazz) conference and concert in London.
-He has extensive experience as a music educator both in the US and Ireland, and he also teaches double bass and bass guitar at the New School, as well as directing our two Jazz Ensembles, and he coordinates our Outreach Programme.
+He has extensive experience as a music educator both in the US and Ireland, and in addition to his work as an administrator and coordinator of our Outreach Programme, he also teaches double bass and bass guitar at the New School, as well as directing our two Jazz Ensembles.